 The far northern reaches of the continent have long been a draw for me and Steve.
 We’ve been to Alaska and the Yukon to hike, backpack, canoe and sightsee so many times that I’ve lost count.
-On our very first trip we took the Alaska State Ferry from Ketchikan.
+On our very first trip we took the Alaska Marine Highway System (state ferry) from Ketchikan.
 It was so easy to fly from our home base (at the time) in Seattle to Ketchikan and be transported to a different world.
 We became so enthralled with the vast wilderness and fascinating history of the Klondike Gold Rush and native culture that we were hooked.

 The following tips will help the first-time or returning visitor to the Yukon in planning the logistics required for a long-distance paddling trip on the Yukon River.

 We have always used Up North Adventures.
 They have a large selection of canoes and they provide all the accessories such as paddles, personal floatation devices, food barrels and dry bags.
 They do drop-offs and pick-ups at various locations along the river such as Carmacks and Dawson City and their small store is stocked with paddling gear, bear spray and freeze-dried Mountain House food.
 Another outfitter in town is Kanoe People.

 Our favorite guidebooks are those written by Mike Rourke, such as “Yukon River, Marsh Lake to Dawson City” ($24.95-Available from Yukon Books or Mac’s Fireweed Books on Main Street in Whitehorse).
 This local author has paddled hundreds, if not thousands of miles of rivers in the Yukon and has an extensive series of river guides.
 He is now assisted by his daughter, Gillian, who is continuing the tradition.
 Inexplicably, his hand-drawn maps are more clear and easier to interpret than the aerial imagery included in other map sets.
 He details almost every available campsite and log jam (where firewood can be picked up) on the river.